-We make use of the proposed combination model and provide an extensive set of empirical results about time-varying out-of sample forecast performance, forecast uncertainty and risk for the real price of oil.
-Following Garratt et al. (2019) recent replication of Baumeister and Kilian (2015), we use real-time monthly data, where the full sample covers the period 1973:01-2017:12.
-Our starting point is to document substantial changes over time in both the mean and volatility pattern for the log-level of the real price of oil, a pattern that also transfers into considerable time-variation in the shape of the data densities.
+We make use of the proposed combination model and provide an extensive set of empirical results about time-varying outof sample forecast performance, forecast uncertainty and risk for the real price of oil.
+Following Garratt, Vahey, and Zhang (2019) recent replication of Baumeister and Kilian (2015), we use realtime monthly data, where the full sample covers the period 1973:01-2017:12.
+Our starting point is to document substantial changes over time in the mean and volatility of the real price of oil, a pattern that also transfers into the shape of the data densities.
 We then proceed by showing six main results, which extends the current literature on forecasting the price of oil.
+These conclusions are found to be robust across different oil price series, BPS specifications and model combination sets.

 First, our combination approach systematically outperforms all benchmarks we compare it to, both in terms of point and density forecasts.
 The competing benchmark models, range from the six state-of-the-art individual forecasting models used in Baumeister and Kilian (2015), including the commonly used naive no-change model, to alternative combination approaches such as equal weights for the individual models and Bayesian Model Averaging (BMA).
 While the gains from the model combination relative to the alternative models are limited at the one month horizon, substantial gains in relative forecast accuracy are obtained at all other horizons.
-At the six month horizon, the magnitude of reduction in terms of mean squared prediction error (MSPE) and logarithmic
+At the six-month horizon, the magnitude of reduction in terms of mean squared prediction error (MSPE) and logarithmic score (LS) relative to the nochange model exceeds 10% for MSPE and 12% for LS and are credibly different.
+For longer horizons, the gains are substantially larger, with reductions in the range of 30% and 40% for MSPE and 50% and 110% for LS, at the 12 and 24 months horizon, respectively.